snsaiphoo/binf6110_assignment2/README.md

 Similarly, KEGG pathway analysis identified secondary metabolite biosynthesis as the top-enriched pathway, with an NES = 1.38 and an adjusted p-value = 1.07 × 10⁻⁸, shown in Figure 10.
 These results reinforce the coordinated metabolic shifts observed in ORA analyses.
 These GSEA findings are consistent with overrepresentation analyses and further support stage-dependent metabolic remodeling.

 ## Discussion
+The results display clear stage-dependent remodeling during biofilm development.
+The principal component analysis shown in Figure 1 distinctly separates the early, thin, and mature stages.
+These strong groupings reflect substantial restructuring of the transcriptional landscape across biofilm development.
+DGE results, shown in Figures 2 and 3, further supported this pattern, with many genes exhibiting opposing expression.
+Demonstrated by trends between Stage 1 and Stage 3 in the heatmaps.

+Rather than isolated gene-level effects, these results suggest coordinated changes in groups of related genes as biofilms transition from early establishment to mature structure.
+The patterns seen at the gene level were consistently reflected in both ORA and GSEA functional enrichment analyses.
+They identified metabolic and energy-associated pathways as significantly enriched across stages, indicating that the transcriptional changes are coordinated and biologically meaningful rather than random variation.

+This kind of remodeling is consistent with previously reported metabolic reprogramming during microbial biofilm development [23].
+In Saccharomyces cerevisiae, biofilm formation has been described as a multi-stage process involving initial surface adhesion followed by structural maturation [24].
+This supports the interpretation that differences in gene expression across stages reflect an organized developmental progression.

 ## Conclusion